Anil Kashyap: Research

 Kashyap and Stein then collaborated with Raghuram Rajan on two noteworthy papers on financial intermediation.
 The first, winner of the 2002 Brattle Distinguished Paper Prize and published in the Journal of Finance, proposed a theory for why banks have debt which is demandable and loans which are longer term.
 They conjectured that there is a synergy between offering sight deposits (aka checking accounts, or demandable debt) and loan commitments (the antecedents to loans).
 Both checking accounts and loan commitments require the institution offering them to have a pool of liquidity.
 The liquidity can be used to honor a deposit withdrawal or the takedown of a commitment (after which it is converted into a loan).
 The link between these two goes back all the way to medieval money changers; Kashyap et al. presented empirical evidence showing that banks which had more loan commitments tended to also have more checking accounts, and they showed why this is optimal for imperfectly correlated withdrawals and commitment takedowns because of the cost savings from accommodating both with a common pool of liquidity.

 These authors subsequently proposed a debt contract that would convert into equity when a bank is distressed.
 This suggestion was dubbed by the New York Times as one of the best ideas of 2008, although other variants of this suggestion existed before their paper.
-Banks that have issued these kinds of securities, commonly called contingent, convertible securities (CoCos) have been allowed to count them towards capital requirements after the global financial crisis.
+Banks that have issued these kinds of securities, commonly called contingent, convertible securities (CoCos) have been allowed to count them towards capital requirements after the 2008 financial crisis.